aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLT in C++ Applications" h2="Convert XML to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XML to XLT conversion is a useful process for many applications.
+XML is a markup language that is used to store and transport data, while XLT is a template format used to create spreadsheets.
+Converting XML to XLT allows users to create spreadsheets from XML data, which can then be used for various purposes such as data analysis, reporting, and more.

-Converting XML to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for XML to XLT Conversion</h2>
+Aspose.Total for C++ is a file format automation library that makes it easy to convert XML to XLT in C++.
+The process is simple and straightforward, and can be completed in two steps.
+First, you can export XML to XLSX by using Aspose.PDF for C++.
+Then, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+This process is fast and efficient, and allows users to quickly and easily convert XML to XLT in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}